Bigsby/Xamarin.Forms.OAuth/README.md

 # Supported Providers

-Here is the list of the OAuth providers suported out-of-the-box:
+Here is the list of the OAuth providers suported out-of-the-box (13):
 * Amazon
 * Box
 * Dropbox